Skip over main navigation

 Many of our students need scaffolding in areas to help them learn.
 This means using tools to help them deal with areas that they find difficult, so that they can concentrate on the important things that they need to learn.
 This can be as simple as tools like a spell checker, dictionary or calculator, or more complex tools that help with generating ideas or decision-making.

 EdSpace offers a highly structured environment with an emphasis on appropriate use of Information Technology (IT) for delivery of programs.
 Individual education plans are devised through team assessment with a focus on student strengths.
-EdSpace is registered to provide the Victorian Certificate of Applied Learning (VCAL), a hands-on option for years 10 to 12.
+EdSpace is registered to provide the Victorian Pathways Certificate (VPC) from 2023.

-On successful completion of VCAL students receive a certificate and a statement of results that details the area of study completed.
-Vocational education and training (VET) programs provide a pathway for students’ interests and credits towards VCAL.
+On successful completion of VPC students receive a certificate and a statement of results that details the area of study completed.
+Vocational education and training (VET) programs provide a pathway for students’ interests and credits towards VPC.

 Mental Health and social skills

 More complex health needs are met through ready access to a GP, Dr David Rodgers, and then referral to a range of support services if needed, which in the past has included private psychologists, NECAMHS (North East Child and Adolescent Mental Health Service), paediatricians, paediatric psychiatrist and the GP based mental health nurse.
-Maggie and David as Rodgers Medical Services will be registering as a provider with the NDIA.
+Maggie and David as Rodgers Medical Services are Registered NDIS providers with the NDIA.

 Managing Problems